pingcap/pingcap.github.io/src/ai/guides/hybrid-search.md

 === "Python"

-    After you have [connected to your TiDB database](./connect.md) using `TiDBClient`:
+    After you have [connected to your TiDB database](./connect.md) using `TiDBClient` and get the `client` instance:

-    You can now create a table with both a text field and a vector field.
-PyTiDB will automatically create a vector index on the `text_vec` column, and a full-text index can be created using the `create_fts_index()` method.
+    You can now create a table with both a `FullTextField` and a `VectorField` to store the text data and its vector embedding.

     Example: